 When the internet was young, I was a commercial photographer.
-In 1990-something, I hung up my camera gear and learned all the graphic design software in existence.
-I also taught myself HTML.
+In 1990-something, I hung up my camera gear, started reading about management, learned all the graphic design software in existence and taught myself HTML.
 Then I went to business school (before the dot com catastrophe).
 I said, 'hey, this web thing is where everything is going' and everyone looked at me like I had two heads.
 One person, whose POV mattered more than most, did not dismiss my ideas, Peter Drucker said I was early, but right.

 So I built websites to prove that the web was going to change lots of things.
 Soup to nuts in the world of higher ed, large corporate communications departments, integrated marketing and PR.
 Intranets, extranets, servers and site maps.
 It was fun back then.
 Being called a web designer wasn't exactly how I saw myself but there weren't many other points of reference so I went with it.